eXpOSNitc/expos-docs/docs/roadmap/stage-03.md

        - Load your *OS startup code* into the *boot block* of the disk and get this code executed on bootstrap.

 !!! abstract "Pre-requisite Reading"
-       - Have a quick look at <a href="arch_spec-files/machine_organisation.html" target="_blank"> XSM Machine Organisation </a>.
+       - Have a quick look at [XSM Machine Organisation](../arch-spec/machine-organization.md).
 (Do not spend more than 15 minutes).
-       - Have a quick look at <a href="arch_spec-files/instruction_set.html" target="_blank">XSM Instruction set</a>.
+       - Have a quick look at [XSM Instruction set](../arch-spec/instruction-set.md).
 (Do not spend more than 15 minutes).
-       - It is absolutely necessary to read the <a href="Tutorials/xsm-instruction-cycle.html" target="_blank"><b>XSM privileged mode execution tutorial</b></a> before proceeding further.
+       - It is absolutely necessary to read the [XSM privileged mode execution tutorial](../tutorials/xsm-instruction-cycle.md) before proceeding further.

-When the XSM machine is started up, the <a href="arch_spec-files/machine_organisation.html#Boot ROM" target="_blank">
-ROM Code </a>, which resides in page 0 of the memory, is executed.
+When the XSM machine is started up, the [ROM Code](../arch-spec/machine-organization.md#Boot ROM), which resides in page 0 of the memory, is executed.
 It is hard-coded into the machine.
 That is, the ROM code at physical address 0 (to 511) is "already there" when machine starts up.
 The ROM code is called the "Boot ROM" in OS literature.
 Boot ROM code does the following operations :

 1. Loads block 0 of the disk to page 1 of the memory (physical address 512).
-2. After loading the block to memory, it sets the value of the register <a href="arch_spec-files/machine_organisation.html" target="_blank">
-IP</a>(Instruction Pointer) to 512 so that the next instruction is fetched from location 512 (page 1 in memory starts from location 512).
+2. After loading the block to memory, it sets the value of the register [IP](../arch-spec/machine-organization.md)(Instruction Pointer) to 512 so that the next instruction is fetched from location 512 (page 1 in memory starts from location 512).

-In this stage, you will write a small assembly program to print "HELLO_WORLD" using XSM Instruction set and load it into block 0 of the disk using XFS-Interface as the <b>OS Startup Code</b>.
+In this stage, you will write a small assembly program to print "HELLO_WORLD" using XSM Instruction set and load it into block 0 of the disk using XFS-Interface as the **OS Startup Code**.
 As described above, this OS Startup Code is loaded from disk block 0 to memory page 1 by the ROM Code on machine startup and is then executed.